2100hq/2100-followme-server/README.md

 Get all messages posted by a 2100 owner on their token.
 This will only return messages you are authorized to view.

+#### POST private/followers(tokenid:string,threshold:number) => userids[]
+See a list of users who own more than threshold of your token.
+You must own the token.

+#### POST private/setDefaultThreshold(threshold:number) => user
+Set your default message threshold visibility when sending a message to your followers.
+This can also be overridden by explicitly setting it when calling `private/sendMessage`.